fit-r2lab/demo-cefore/README.md

 **Prerequisites**:

-You should have an account and a reserved slice on R2lab and have installed a few software on your machine.
+You should have an account and a reserved slice on R2lab and have installed a recent version of python3 (>=3.6) and few software on your machine (see the link below).

-* To sign up and reserve a slice, click [here](https://r2lab.inria.fr/tuto-010-registration.md).
+* To sign up and reserve a slice on R2lab, click [here](https://r2lab.inria.fr/tuto-010-registration.md).
-* To install the few companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).
+* To install the useful companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).

+From now, we assume that you booked the slice called "inria_myslice".

 You need to run the publisher on some host of your choice.
 We provide a Dockerfile (within the publisher directory) that is ready to use for the demo with Cefore and iperf binaries installed.
 To build the corresponding docker image, run on an empty directory of the publisher host the following command: